Alternative Nursing Careers

 - Private practice: care for individuals in a private practice setting

-- School nurse: promote student and staff health and safety in educational settings ranging K-12, and even into higher education, while meeting the needs of these groups
+- School nurse: promote student and staff health and safety in educational settings ranging from K-12 and even into higher education, meeting the needs of these groups

 - Travel nurse: serve populations across the nation and potentially around the world, helping to alleviate temporary nurse shortages